Adrenal fatigue HPA axis dysregulation natural support strategies diagram

 Recovery varies between individuals and depends on how long stress has been present, sleep quality, nutrition, and overall health status.
 Improvements are often gradual and occur over months rather than weeks, particularly when stressors are ongoing.

-If you’re experiencing persistent fatigue, brain fog, or stress-related symptoms that don’t improve with rest alone, a deeper assessment may be needed.
-A functional medicine approach looks at stress physiology, lifestyle patterns, nutrition, and underlying health factors to help identify what’s driving the imbalance.
+If you are experiencing persistent fatigue, brain fog, or stress-related symptoms that do not improve with rest alone, a deeper assessment may be needed.
+At Elemental Health and Nutrition, we use a functional medicine approach to explore stress physiology, lifestyle patterns, nutrition, and underlying health factors to help identify what is driving the imbalance and guide you toward lasting recovery.

 References